Keyboard shortcuts

 println!("{value}");

-Library sources loaded via resolvers (and library files on disk) must be declaration-only.
-To run an expression, use snippet/repl entry points.
-Qualified alias members used in type/class positions (annotations, where constraints, instance headers, superclass clauses) are validated against library exports during library processing; missing exports fail early with library errors.
+Module sources loaded via importers must be declaration-only.
+To run an expression, use snippet or program entry points.
+Qualified alias members used in type/class positions (annotations, where constraints, instance headers, superclass clauses) are validated against module exports during module processing; missing exports fail early with module errors.

 Engine Initialization and Default Imports